-Author’s note: I published the post below on 2/19/13 and it’s been edited.
+Author’s note: I published the post below on 2/19/13 and it’s been edited several times since then.
 However, the wheels of legislation often turn slowly, so over a year later we are discussing the ABLE Act again.
 This is gathering up steam and it looks like 2014 could be the year that the ABLE Act gets passed.
 We just need to continue the momentum.
-Now there is a petition for you to sign that is gaining momentum.

 What’s new for the 2014 post: There is an online petition for you to sign.
 At the time of writing this, they still need over 63k signatures, so go sign it!

 I’m sure there are new and different co-sponsors, however I have not changed the post from last year, merely adding to it.
 I signed the petition on Monday and then tweeted it afterwards, you can retweet it here:

 From 2/19/13: Some days I am so proud to be a Pennsylvanian!
 Sorry for inundating you with blog posts today, but that’s what happens when I’m out of town for a week!

 Here is copied text of the actual press release from Senator Casey’s office:

 Casey Introduces Bill That Would Help Parents of Disabled Children Save for Their Care

 ABLE Act Would Ease Financial Burdens for Individuals with Disabilities

 Proposal Attracts Over 70 Bi-partisan, Bi-Cameral Original Co-Sponsors

 Washington DC- U.S. Senator Bob Casey (D-PA) today introduced the Achieving a Better Life Experience Act (ABLE Act) – bipartisan legislation to create an improved quality of life for individuals with disabilities through tax-free savings accounts.
 Congressman Ander Crenshaw (R-FL) also introduced companion legislation in the House.